LinuxAtDuke/Intro-to-MySQL/README.md

 		restart    - restart or start the service(s) status     - show the status of the service(s)

-  * To REBOOT the server itself: _note that this can also be done from the VM-manage webUI via "Power off" and then "Power on"_
+  * To REBOOT the server itself: _note that this can also be done from the VCM webUI via "Power off" and then "Power on"_

 		bitnami@linux:~$ sudo shutdown -r now
 		Broadcast message from bitnami@linux